Call4Cloud | MMP-C | Autopilot | Device Preparation

 In the name of MMP-C

-This blog will be just me changing 1 of the 4 words of MMP-C, nothing more!
-Curious how I am writing a whole blog about it? please read on!
+This blog will be just me changing 1 of the four words of MMP-C, nothing more!
+Curious how I am writing a whole blog about it?
+Please read on!

 1. Introduction

-During my first encounter with MMP-C, I was looking for the actual name.
-In this blog below I stumbled upon a possible name, what MMP-C stands for.
+During my first encounter with MMP-C, I was looking for its actual name.
+In this blog, below, I stumbled upon a possible name for what MMP-C stands for.

 MMP-C | Microsoft Management Platform Cloud (call4cloud.nl)